 We've got advice on how much you should spend on an engagement ring, how much engagement rings should cost and the truth behind *that* three month rule...

 You've made the decision to propose - yay!
-Along with deciding how to propose, the next important decision to be made is how much to spend on an engagement ring before you commit to buying an engagement ring.
+Along with deciding how to propose, the next important decision to be made is how much to spend on an engagement ring, before you commit to buying an engagement ring.

 To be completely transparent, because that's who we are at Hitched, we can't give you a rule, calculator, or one-size-fits-all answer on how much you should spend on your engagement ring because, honestly, it just doesn't exist.
-When we asked our users how much their engagement rings cost, the answers varied greatly, proving that engagement ring spending is subjective.

-In our poll, almost one in five users had an engagement ring that cost less than £1,000, 34% wore an engagement ring which cost between £1,000 and £2,500 (the bracket where the national average falls), 24% claimed to have an engagement ring worth between £2,500 and £4,000, and 23% had one that cost more than £4,000.
+In our poll, 41% of users had an engagement ring that cost less than £2,000, over a third wore an engagement ring which cost between £2,000 and £4,000, and nearly a quarter claimed to have an engagement ring that cost more than £4,000.

 So much of the budget for an engagement ring depends on external factors, from your salary and financial commitments to the type of ring you want to buy and how long you plan to save before you propose.